11. Matrices and Other Arraysļ

 have all different

-Also, we see that the resultsā dimnames
+meanings.
+Also, we see that the results’ dimnames

 are adjusted accordingly;

-see also unname which can take care of them once and for all.
+see also unname, which can take care of them once and for all.

 Use duplicated to remove repeating rows in a given numeric matrix (see also unique).

 11.2.4.
-Dropping Dimensionsļ
+Dropping dimensions#

 Extracting an individual element or a single row/column from a matrix

+brings about an atomic vector.
 If the dim

-attribute consists of 1s only, it will be removed whatsoever.
+attribute consists of 1s only,

 In order to obtain proper row and column vectors, we can request the

-the length of dim
+(and, more precisely, the length of dim

-) by passing drop=FALSE
+done by passing drop=FALSE

 to `[`.